Assyria History Timeline and Map

 Assyrian inscriptions testify to the importance that commanders accorded logistics.
 Food and military supplies were gathered together in preparation for a campaign and transported (occasionally using camels as beasts of burden) with the army on the march.

-Also travelling with the army was a siege train, staffed by a corps of engineers.
+Also traveling with the army was a siege train, staffed by a corps of engineers.
 Their job was to fill in moats, construct earthworks against walls, and dig tunnels.
 They were equipped with the first recorded siege engines in world history, including battering rams, assault ladders and even siege towers for scaling the mud brick city walls of the ancient Middle East.

 Assyrian imperialism was of a particularly harsh variety.
 The tribute exacted from vassal kingdoms seems to have been very heavy.
 It did nothing to promote the economic welfare of the subject peoples, as can be seen in the impoverished remains of many towns and cities of the period; and it provoked repeated revolts, despite the cruel fate awaiting defeated rebels.